School Breakfast Program: Mini-Grants

 - Multiple schools within a Local Education Agency (LEA) may apply and be awarded a grant.
 A separate application is required for each school within a LEA applying for a grant.

 - The school must currently participate in the National School Lunch Program to be eligible for the mini-grant.

 - Awardees may not have any significant School Nutrition Program Audit or Administrative Review deficiencies.

 - LEAs that currently have Excess Net Cash Resources, based on their most recent approved Child Nutrition Financial Report, will not be eligible for a grant award unless justification is provided in Question 10 on the grant application.

 - Priority will be given to schools that have a free/reduced eligibility within 40%-100%, however, schools with free/reduced eligibility below 40% are not ineligible and may still apply.
 Geographic representation of the state will be considered in the award process.

 - Awardees are expected to implement a sustainable alternative breakfast program service method that will increase breakfast participation by 20%, consistently.
-October 2017 Building Data Report will be used to determine the baseline breakfast participation.
+The October 2018 Building Data Report will be used to determine the baseline breakfast participation.

 - Labor for long term staffing is not an allowable cost for this grant since the goal is that the breakfast program will be sustainable after grant funds are expended.